Quick Answer

 Treat 1099-K as a rail-based decision, not a label-based one.
 If your policy does not explicitly use PSE, TPSO, and payment card or third party network transaction, teams will fill the gaps with informal judgment and create mismatch risk.

-From this pack, the minimum verification set is payee legal name, payee TIN, and payment-rail classification.
+The minimum verification set is payee legal name, payee TIN, and payment-rail classification.
 If the rail is unclear, the form decision is unclear too.

 For mixed-flow payees, do not resolve it by habit.
 Freeze the record, attach processor or ledger evidence, and require a dated determination memo before filing.